First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Introduction and main results

 Two directions of generalization have emerged in recent developments.
 Firstly, one may consider that the velocity of the bacterium results not only from its own run-and-tumble movement, but also from the flow in the fluid environment, see \cite{bearon2000modelling, lopez2014asymmetric, de2021survival, gueneau2024relating, grange2024mean}.
 In particular, a drift term is added to the run-and-tumble motion to model the effect of a uniform flow of the fluid in which the particle is swimming \cite{de2021survival} (for a model coupling diffusion to the run-and-tumble dynamics, see \cite{malakar2018steady}).
 Secondly, the tumble time may be assumed to be positive, see \cite{sun2025exact, romo2025run}.
 This is a more realistic setting.
 Indeed, the typical duration of tumbles in \textit{E.\ coli} is $0.1$ second, compared to $1$ second for the typical duration of runs; thus in this case, the typical tumble duration is approximately 10\% of a run time.
-The model has been solved in dimension $d$ for the survival probability of a run-and-tumble particle with an absorbing hyperplane and zero force field, if the particle starts on the hyperplane \cite{mori2020universal}.
+The survival probability of an RTP (both in the case of instantaneous and exponentially-distributed tumble times) has been calculated in dimension $d$, with an absorbing hyperplane and zero force field, if the particle starts on the hyperplane \cite{mori2020universal}.
 Quite remarkably, the result does not depend on the dimension.
-The model of an RTP in higher dimension with an absorbing hyperplane and a constant drift has been solved in the presence of a constant drift in \cite{de2021survival}.
 Assuming positive tumble times, \cite{sun2025exact} considers that the particle is constantly under an external harmonic potential.
-In \cite{romo2025run}, $\sigma(t)$ can change from any value to another in $\{1,0,-1\}$ in a way that breaks detailed balance (while the drift term consists of a Gaussian white noise). \\
+In \cite{romo2025run}, $\sigma(t)$ can change from any value to another in $\{1,0,-1\}$ in a way that breaks detailed balance, while the drift term consists of a Gaussian white noise. \\

 The purpose of this paper is to combine the above two generalizations in a one-dimensional model of an RTP, i.e. adding a drift to the motion and assuming positive (exponentially-distributed) tumble times.
 More precisely, we consider a model in which the velocity of the RTP is the sum of a drift and the internal velocity.
 We therefore consider the following equation: